eesyuen09/tp/docs/DeveloperGuide.md

 **MSS**

 1. Tutor requests to delete an existing tag, providing its name.
-2. Tuto deletes the tag and shows a success message.
+2. Tuto deletes the tag
+3. Tuto shows a success message.

     Use case ends.